Fresno Personal Injury Attorneys

 I Can’t Afford a Lawyer.
 Can I Still File a Personal Injury Lawsuit?

-Most personal injury attorneys, including Nunes Law, work on a conditional or contingency fee basis.
-This means that instead of paying a lawyer up front, their fees are taken from any settlement or verdict at trial that you receive.
-This fee is typically a percentage of your recovery, and depends on whether you go to trial or not.
+Most personal injury attorneys, including the Law Offices of Frank M. Nunes, Inc, work on a conditional or contingency fee basis.
+This means that instead of paying a lawyer upfront, their fees are taken from any settlement or verdict at trial that you receive.
+This fee is typically a percentage of your recovery and depends on whether you go to trial or not.
 If you don’t recover compensation, then you don’t pay any attorney’s fees.

 There are a number of advantages to this type of fee arrangement.
 First, it makes legal representation affordable to everyone.
 People who are hurt in accidents don’t always have the funds to pay a lawyer out of pocket, especially if they are out of work and have mounting medical bills.
 Contingency fee arrangements allow you to level the playing field with big insurance companies, even if you don’t have a lot of extra money.